DrinkMorley/Hello-world/README.md

 # Hello-world
-The test project follow the guides of Github.
+The test project following the guides of Github.
+20190607